 The legislative history of this law makes clear that Congress sought to increase the speed and efficiency of uncontested forfeiture actions and has confidence in the notice and other safeguards built into administrative forfeiture laws.
-Moreover, the due process protections enacted as part of CAFRA ensure that the administrative forfeiture laws operate fairly.
+Moreover, the due process protections enacted as part of the Civil Asset Forfeiture Reform Act (CAFRA) of 2000 ensure that the administrative forfeiture laws operate fairly.
 Accordingly, there is a preference for doing forfeitures administratively where it is possible to do so.

-In general, properties subject to administrative forfeiture42 must be forfeited administratively, unless one of the following exceptions applies.
+In general, properties subject to administrative forfeiture must be forfeited administratively, unless one of the following exceptions applies.

-- (1) Where several items of personal property (other than monetary instruments) are subject to civil forfeiture under the same statutory authority and on the same factual basis, and they have a common owner and a combined appraised value in excess of \$500,000, the property should be forfeited judicially in a single action. - (2) Where the items subject to forfeiture include some that can be forfeited administratively and others that must be forfeited judicially, the forfeitures may be combined in a single judicial action. - (3) When pursuing administrative forfeiture might create the appearance that the Government is circumventing the time limits on administrative forfeiture set forth in 18 U.S.C. § 983(a), the forfeiture should be done judicially as explained in section I.D at page 42, infra.
+- (1) Where several items of personal property (other than monetary instruments) are subject to civil forfeiture under the same statutory authority and on the same factual basis, and they have a common owner and a combined appraised value in excess of \$500,000, the property should be forfeited judicially in a single action. - (2) Where the items subject to forfeiture include some that can be forfeited administratively and others that must be forfeited judicially, the forfeitures may be combined in a single judicial action.

-42 In general, all property subject to forfeiture may be forfeited administratively except (1) real property (see 18 U.S.C. § 985); (2) personal property having a value of more than \$500,000, except as noted in 19 U.S.C. § 1607(a); and (3) property forfeitable under a statute that does not incorporate the Customs laws (see, e.g., 18 U.S.C. § 492, relating to counterfeiting).
+&lt;sup>42 In general, all property subject to forfeiture may be forfeited administratively except (1) real property (see 18 U.S.C. § 985); (2) personal property having a value of more than \$500,000, except as noted in 19 U.S.C. § 1607(a); and (3) property forfeitable under a statute that does not incorporate the Customs laws (see, e.g., 18 U.S.C. § 492, relating to counterfeiting).

-- (4) When the U.S. Attorney and the seizing agency agree that the forfeiture should proceed judicially in the first instance, administrative forfeiture is unnecessary. - (5) When, as explained in section II.B at page 52, the U.S. Attorney requests that the seizing agency suspend the administrative forfeiture to allow the forfeiture to be handled criminally, and the seizing agency agrees to do so, the forfeitures may be pursued exclusively as part of the criminal case.
+- (3) When pursuing administrative forfeiture might create the appearance that the Government is circumventing the time limits on administrative forfeiture set forth in 18 U.S.C. § 983(a), the forfeiture should be done judicially as explained in section 1.D at page 41. - (4) When the U.S. Attorney and the seizing agency agree that the forfeiture should proceed judicially in the first instance, administrative forfeiture is unnecessary. - (5) When, as explained in section II.B at page 51, the U.S. Attorney requests that the seizing agency suspend the administrative forfeiture to allow the forfeiture to be handled criminally, and the seizing agency agrees to do so, the forfeitures may be pursued exclusively as part of the criminal case.